ACCU-Catalunya/nopucesperar-geojson/README.md

 - ```codigopostal```: Postal code.
 Since this project is focused in the spanish community of Catalonia, the lenght of the postal codes is 5 chars, typically 5 numbers, but it's treated as text in order to allow postal codes from Andorra i.e: ```AD123``` too.
 - ```googlemaps```: An URL pointing to the establishment sheet reported by Google Maps, if any.
 Null if Google reported no matches for the stablishment.
 Google does not fail 99% of time.
 However, the accuracy of Google's bet on this data may vary depending on several factors that are not under our control.
 Always be prepared for some minor glitches here.
 You can always report errors to us so we update the database.

+## License

+This dataset is published under ODC's Open DataBase License 1.0.
+Please, take some time to take a look at the copy of the license that is included in this repository.

+## Questions?
+Similar challenges?

+📧 Drop me an email then: [hello@alejandroamo.eu](mailto:hello@alejandroamo.eu)